The erector spinae is a main troublemaker when it comes to low back pain.

 The medial tract of the erector spinae mainly stabilizes your spine.

-A contraction of both sides – left and right from the spine – help to extend/bend your back.
+A contraction of both sides – left and right from the spine – helps to extend/bend your back.
 A contraction of only one side rotates the vertebras to the other side.
 But the rotation is not a big movement.

 It can be seen more as a fine tuning on how your vertebras are positioned.
 The main rotatory work is done by your abdominal muscles.